Ouxsoft/LHTML/README.md

 ```

 ### Dialect
 The presence of custom elements and attributes in turn alters and shapes the project's dialect.
 That is why it is important to thoughtfully design these language changes.
-A decisive factor in success of a dialect (and thus the project's success) is its effectiveness to serve as a message to communicate between its stakeholders.
+A decisive factor in success of a dialect (and thus the project's success) is its effectiveness to serve as a message to communicate between stakeholders.
 A dialect's design is RECOMMENDED to carry a message that allows project stakeholders to effectively communicate.
 These stakeholders MAY include any of the following:

 + Backend developer;
 + Template designers;